 - Drain chiles, reserving 2 cups liquid, and transfer chiles to a blender with honey, vinegar, garlic and spices.

-- Process dried chile mixture until mostly smooth; stream reserved liquid in until a smooth sauce is formed.
+- Blend dried chile mixture until mostly smooth; stream reserved liquid in until a smooth sauce is formed.

 - Combine chile sauce and pork in a Dutch oven; bring to a boil.